connectionloops/nimbusdb/devdocs/api.md

 # NimbusDb API

-Nombus uses NATS to accept read, write and other requests
+Nimbus uses NATS to accept read, write and other requests

 WIP